 It has been things like this that make me despise the Governor more than any other politician in recent times.
 BUT let me be very clear!
 It isn't just this governor, it is the legislators on both sides who voted for this budget.
 Last summer when we demonstrated in the hallway to the governor's offices, many Democrats came to talk with us, and said, "We are behind you; keep up the good fight!"
 Many of those, had photo ops with the demonstrators, but all but one went and voted against us.
 I was so angry, that I didn't feel like our demonstrations were getting through.
 Yes, I also spoke while the budget committee was hearing testimony, in addition to getting arrested twice, and taking part in other protests.
 I had to stop protesting and gather my energy.
 And I have spent 5 hours on that strip in the cold wind, holding signs and waving.
 But I cannot gather the energy to spend the night or sit in the rain when what we are doing, doesn't seem to be getting through to the folks that can sign our lives away!

 What many people refuse to think about, is that we are you; we could be your mother, father, grandmother, brother sister, aunt, uncle, or your children and friends.
 Disability does not discriminate!
 It comes to us all.
 I have a friend in a nursing home, the only things she can do is watch TV and listen to books on CD or tape.
 I hate seeing her in that place!
 This is a UC Berkeley Grad who for seven years volunteered at a school and helped second graders learn to read and do math.
 She was also a writer and performer.
 Does she belong in that place?
 No. She has a severe disability, and could not get enough support after her mother died.
 She lost her job and then her mom, and then lost her roommate after the roommate graduated.
+Her Regional Center and Supported Living agency failed her.
+She was sent first to live in a group home, and I'm not sure why she ended up in a nursing home, but as you might guess, it made her already severe depression much worse.
+I know there are thousands of people like my friend, who COULD contribute SO MUCH to society if they had the physical support in place.

 I have noticed the deafening silence on the Berkeley Disabled listserv, I think, like me, many of my comrades are depressed and terrified and that leads us to inaction, and just worrying a lot about who is going to get us out of bed in the morning, who will bathe us, dress us, cook for us, and feed us, and who will help us go to the bathroom throughout the day.
 How can we make plans when we are the poor?
 Many will have no options.